GoblinSax/gs-sdk/README.md

 **example/forked-loan:**
 For a hardhat test on the mainnet fork using CommonJS.

-**example/loan-app:**
-An example Next JS app for getting the goblin sax whitelist, creating a loan and repaying it.

 ## Getting Started

 An ethers provider, Goblin Sax API key and the current network ("GOERLI" or "MAINNET") should be passed to instantiate the API.